Norma Miller, Lindy-Hopping ‘Queen of Swing,’ is dead at 99

 After her meteoric Lindy Hop career, Miller reinvented herself in 1952.
 She founded and choreographed the Norma Miller Dancers, a jazz-dance troupe that toured the U.S. and Australia for two years, then joined Count Basie on a national tour.
 In the pervasive racial segregation of the day, Miller and her group faced daily reminders of their secondary status in renting rooms, riding in the back of buses, dining in black eateries and sometimes confronting white protests.

 Miller lived in Las Vegas for much of the 1960s and ′70s.
 She did comedy routines in clubs with Redd Foxx and taught children’s dance classes.
 In 1972, she entertained American troops in Vietnam.
-She had roles in three of Foxx’s NBC sitcoms: “Sanford and Son” in 1973-74, “Grady” in 1976 and “Sanford Arms” in 1977.
+She had roles in three of Foxx’s NBC sitcoms: “Sanford and Son” in 1973 and 1974, “Grady” in 1976 and “Sanford Arms” in 1977.

-Besides “Queen of Swing,” John Biffar’s documentary on her life, Miller appeared in at least nine other documentaries on dance, black comedy and other subjects, including Ken Burns’ PBS series “Jazz” (2000).
+Besides “Queen of Swing,” John Biffar’s documentary, Miller appeared in at least nine other documentaries on dance, black comedy and other subjects, including Ken Burns’ PBS series “Jazz” (2000).
 She was the subject of a children’s book by Alan Govenar, “Stompin’ at the Savoy: The Story of Norma Miller” (2006).
 Her own books include “Swing Baby Swing” (2010, with Darlene Gist), a chronicle of swing dancing over her century.

-Miller, who never married and left no immediate survivors, had a long-term relationship with fellow Hellzapoppin’ performer Roy Glenn, who died in 1971.
+Miller, who never married and left no immediate survivors, had a long-term relationship with fellow “Hellzapoppin’” performer Roy Glenn, who died in 1971.
 She traveled widely to appear at swing and jazz festivals and give talks on her dancing days.
-“The Savoy was our community,” she told Bobby White in one interview in 2016, “and the dance floor was the place we found freedom.”
+“The Savoy was our community,” she told an interviewer in 2016, “and the dance floor was the place we found freedom.”